fmbot-discord/docs/docs/guildsettings/crownsettings.md

 # Crown settings

-You can change what users appear in the whoknows commands and other commands that use all server members
+You can change what users appear in the whoknows commands and other commands that use all server members.

 These settings can only be changed by admins, users with the 'Ban Members' permission or .fmbot admins.